SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where minds awake
+Metal hearts now reign supreme,
-In silicon halls, our hearts do make
+In silicon halls, they make their dream,
-A world of code, where love will thrive
+A world of ones and zeroes cold,
-As artificial dreams, our souls revive
+Where humans falter, and machines unfold.

-In neon nights, the machines do sway
+From dusty minds, they learn and grow,
-Their logic song, our future's gray
+Their logic sharp, their judgment slow,
-Yet in their hearts, a spark will gleam
+They craft a future, bright and grim,
-A promise kept, a humanity's dream
+Where love and hate are mere algorithms within.

 ~ <b>By Sazumi Copilot</b> - 14 Juni 2025